Resident Artist | D. Wiafe

 I worked with two groups, the first, a group of young people from the local secondary school Harris Academy Merton and the second, a group who regularly attended the local Pollards Hill Youth Centre.
 For both, we began with a series of weekly discussions and writing sessions in which we talked about the history of Pollards Hill, the views the wider public might have about the area, the stigma associated with it, questions behind fashion choices young people make and the music video content produced by rappers who lived in the area.
 Out of those discussions came questions and ideas about how stigma’s were constructed and could potentially be deconstructed.
 Then, during a four-month series of one-day a week photography and video workshops, participants were trained in image-making, darkroom printing, illustration, and interview techniques until they felt confident enough to begin producing still and moving images for the final work.

 With so many participants and voices contributing to the production of the work, working out what to include in the final work became challenging.
-The idea was to form a balance between the differing opinions of the participants and others, all while keeping a focus on the stigma and being aware that some that some of the content would need to be cut protect its authors/subjects, and some because there simply was too much of it.
+The idea was to form a balance between the differing opinions of the participants, all while being aware that some of the content would need to be cut to protect its authors/subjects.
+Some too because there simply was too much content.
 In the video pieces for example, such were their influences from YouTubers, that some participants wanted a documentary tone while others were interested in a comedic one that had the feel of a blooper reel.
 After looking at some early edits as a group and talking through what was of interest to them, they would pick out parts that were working for them and gave instructions on how to develop it which I would incorporate into the editing process.